 One additional point about general partnerships – not only does each partner have personal individual liability for the partnership, but they also have what’s called joint liability – meaning each partner is responsible for the entire business, not just their portion.

 Not loving the idea of losing your house if your coaching business gets sued?
 I get it.
 That’s why you might want to consider a limited liability corporation (LLC).
 An LLC is a legal entity type and you form one by registering with the state and filing Articles of Incorporation.
-Typically there is a fee associated with creating your LLC.
+Typically there is a fee associated with creating your LLC (it varies by state).
 You may also want to hire an attorney to draft the required paperwork (although this is not required).
 Many LLCs also have an operating agreement, which outlines how the business will be.

 An LLC with only one member (owner) is a “single-member LLC”.
 The owner of a single-member LLC has personal liability protection, unlike the sole proprietor.
 This means that in most cases their personal assets will not be at risk if the business is sued.
 Note, you lose this protection in certain situations such as fraud, personal guarantees, and wrongdoing.

 Single-Member LLCs pay taxes similar to the sole proprietor.
 The profits/losses roll up to the individual owner’s tax return and the individual pays taxes on that income.
 Like the sole proprietor, the owner of a single-member LLC is subject to self-employment tax.